-Hello World! and hit enter.
-There is no need to open the Interaction Details panel to change simple output text.
+Hello World!, and press Enter.
+(There is no need to open the Interaction Details panel to change simple output text.)

-To see your change, open the Preview in the bottom-right, type “reset” and then “hi”.
-You should now be seeing your “Hello World!” response.
+- To see your change, open the Preview window again, enter “reset” and press Enter.
+Then enter “hi”.
+You should see the “Hello World!” response.

-For this User Says interaction to match on user input, we need to add some patterns.
+For this User Says interaction to match user input, you need to add some patterns.

 see ya, etc.

-Now go to the Preview, type “reset” and then type “hi” to see the Welcome dialog and then type “bye” to trigger the Goodbye dialog and to see your goodbye message.
+Enter “hi” to trigger the Welcome dialog and see the welcome message.
+Then enter “bye” to trigger the Goodbye dialog and see the goodbye message.

-So we’ve seen how to create a new dialog and trigger it by using patterns.
+You’ve seen how to create a new dialog and trigger it using patterns.
 But what happens when you enter an utterance that has not been accounted for?
-We need to provide a "Fallback Dialog" to catch these when they occur.
+To catch these when they occur, you need to provide a "fallback dialog."
+By default, when you create a bot using the Custom Bot template, one is included.
+Let's examine and test it now.

-There can only be one Fallback Dialog Type per automation.
+There can be only one dialog of type Fallback per bot.

-Sorry, I only know ‘hello’ and ‘goodbye’... or similar and hit enter.
+Sorry, I only know ‘hello’ and ‘goodbye’.Press Enter.

-Go to the Preview, type “reset” and then type something other than your hello and goodbye patterns.
-You should now be getting your fallback message.
+Enter something other than your hello and goodbye patterns.
+You should see your fallback message.